disk91/HIP/XX-Update-Data-Rewards-post-HPR-Deployment.md

 ### Manage a pool of downlink DCs to be distributed on regular basis

 This second approach is to create a pool of reward composed by the downlink DCs.
 Any downlink have a cost of 2DCs for the OUI but these DCs are not directly given to the hostpots involved in these communications.
 They are saved in a dedicated DC pool.
-On every week, the DC pool is distributed equaly, to all the hotspots having realyed data traffic during this period of time.
+On every day, the DC pool is distributed equaly, to all the hotspots having realyed data traffic during this period of time.

 As a DC can't be split, the number of DCs must be greated than the number of hotspot rewarded to have this distribution occuring.
 Otherwize, the DCs are kept in pool and the distribution will be made in a later occurence.
 For the same reason, the DCs that can't be distributed, will be distributed dring the next run.

+With about 70K hostpots transfering data a day and a volume of DCs from downlink pool about 5M, most of the DCs pool can be distributed on every days.

+# Stakeholders

+### Hotspot owners

+Hotspots are rewarded for the data they transfer at a fixed value of $0.00001 (remunerated in the network token).
+By excluding device JOIN_REQUEST by adding JOIN_ACCEPT rewarding and DOWNLINK & ACK rewarding the global volume of reward may increased after the HIP as estimated in the volume to be concidered.
+Given that Hotspot Hosts represent a high percentage of voting power, their voting participation will strongly signal their position as a stakeholder.

+### Roaming partner

+To be investigated

+### LNS Owners

+LNS operators are rewarded for processing traffic.
+They also need to address user connectivity issues.
+The selection of Hotspots in downlink communication is a critical factor for success, so providing LNS operators with the ability to choose the best option can reduce support-related queries.
+As representatives of device owners, LNS operators can offer a better service to device fleet owners by simplifying the join procedure and enabling them to maintain a low 'max_copy' parameter, thus keeping network usage costs in-line with delivered service.
+Service providers can benefit from this by achieving a smoother connection process, even with 'max_copy' set to 1 for subsequent messages.
+This helps them avoid high costs when a poorly developed device initiates a join loop.

 # Unresolved Questions